-Data you capture in Process Street checklists can be used to automatically create events in Google Calendar.
-That means you can record information as you work through your checklists, and then automatically create and/or edit events to keep your schedule up to date.
+Data you capture in your workflow runs can be used to automatically create events in Google Calendar.
+That means you can record information as you work through your tasks, and then automatically create and/or edit events to keep your schedule up to date.

-If you’d like to know more about automating your processes in general, check our our free business process automation guide.
+If you’d like to know more about automating your processes in general, check out our free business process automation guide.

 - A company manages their client onboarding process with Process Street